LarsKusanagi/OCP-Cut-Character-Models/README.md

     * Sources: Fixed and updated textures + rework wristband Mesh
   * Retro
     * Sources: A Hydropolis uniform + Ponytail from Magneto's Age of Apocalypse
 * Captain Britain (Costumes are TBC) - Original model release with source Ultimate textures by Enigma, but requires update model while recreate his confirmed Alternate costumes.
 Also includes Stick-based weapon Quarterstaff and Staar Specter based upon the comics, as Excalibur and Sword of Might already accurate and released by another modder for epicdragon94's mod.
+May as well rework the texture UV and main model to fit in cut Captain Britain's original Ultimate texture.
   * Ultimate
     * Sources: only fix weights.
 The primary source
   * Modern